Thank you for volunteering your time and expertise to the students of Davenport Community Schools. We value your important contribution.

 - Volunteer Information and Procedure Checklist

 The Davenport Community Schools Volunteer Office wants you to feel comfortable and prepared for your volunteer experience.
-In partnership with Iowa State University Scott County Extension Office and the Quad Cities Retired Seniors Volunteer Program, we are pleased to provide a series of volunteer training modules to support volunteerism in our schools.
+In partnership with Iowa State University Scott County Extension Office and the Quad Cities Retired Seniors Volunteer Program, we offer a series of periodic volunteer training modules to support volunteerism in our schools.
 For more information on how to participate in these trainings please contact the Volunteer Office at 336-5000.

 In addition, here are other sites regarding volunteerism: